-As a service to the community we list here occasional and ongoing volunteer needs and opportunities.
+As a service to the community we list here occasional and short term volunteer needs and opportunities.
 For more information or to sign up, please contact the organizations directly.

-The Bicycle Coalition of Maine is looking for energetic volunteers who can help out in their new headquarters in Portland during regular business hours.
-If you're considering a career in the nonprofit realm, in outdoor recreation, tourism, city planning, event planning, or education, gain experience serving at a nonprofit that covers all those bases!
+The Bicycle Coalition of Maine is looking for volunteers who can help out in their new headquarters in Portland during regular business hours.
 The coalition staff needs help with various administrative tasks and outdoor/biking projects that support its mission and wide array of programs.
 They would welcome a group of regular volunteers who can lend a hand!
-Please contact their Volunteer Coordinator Liz Hall at firstname.lastname@example.org or 623-4511 to get involved or ask questions.
+If interested or if you have any questions, please contact Liz Hall at email@example.com.

 The Greater Portland Charitable Furniture Center is a non profit organization which redistributes donated home necessities to new immigrants, refugees, and others in dire need, staffed entirely by volunteers.
 Able bodied volunteers are needed (including, but not limited to those with access to large vehicles such as pickup trucks or vans) to help with pickups and deliveries of furniture.
 Most recipients of the furniture live right in Portland.
 This is a very rewarding volunteer activity which provides an opportunity to get to know some of our newest neighbors.
 For more information, call the Furniture Center at 210-5797 or email Mandy Garmey at email@example.com.